 Banker and diplomat

 Alfred served as British delegate at an international conference on bimetallism in November 1892.
 Before the First World War he served as Consul-General for Austria in London, following in the footsteps of previous members of the Rothschild family who had served in this role.
-Alfred liked to move in diplomatic circles, and was keen that his voice should be heard in policy discussions.
+Alfred liked to move in diplomatic circles and was keen that his voice should be heard in policy discussions.
 He arranged numerous meetings to promote Anglo-German relations, and facilitated a series of informal meetings between ministers and contacts at the German Embassy with a view to Anglo-German rapprochement; The Times of 24 December 1919 made public a letter from Alfred to the German Emperor in Berlin in which he attempted to broker a deal to prevent war.
-His part in connection with diplomacy is described by T. G. Otte in He interviews the Ambassadors: Alfred de Rothschild, High Finance and High Politics in Victorian Britain.

 With his two brothers, Alfred was an active partner in the business at New Court, although both he and his younger brother Leopold were in the shadow of their older brother, Nathaniel (‘Natty’), 1st Lord Rothschild, Senior Partner.
 When Lord Rothschild died in 1915, Alfred took over as head of the business, although in poor health and no longer actively interested in the firm.
 Ably supported by his nephews, Lionel and Charles, Alfred struggled on at New Court through the First World War which he had tried so much to prevent through his diplomatic efforts.
 At his insistence, the gallery at New Court was packed with sandbags to protect the Bullion Room below from zeppelin attacks, and an air raid shelter was built in the corner of the Drawn Bond Department.
 The Royal Mint Refinery, owned and run by the Rothschilds since 1852, was converted to munitions production, and a special system designed to relay air raid warnings to New Court.
 Alfred, along with many other members of the family sent parcels of food and luxuries to troops at the front.